bitpay/commerce-seo-plugin/README.md

 	+ Copy/Paste the bitpay.com API key you created into the API Key field

     + Select a transaction speed.
 The **high** speed will send a confirmation as soon as a transaction is received in the bitcoin network (usually a few seconds).
 A **medium** speed setting will typically take 10 minutes.
 The **low** speed setting usually takes around 1 hour.
-See the bitpay.com merchant documentation for a full description of the transaction speed settings.
+See the bitpay.com merchant documentation for a full description of the transaction speed settings: https://bitpay.com/downloads/bitpayApi.pdf

 	+ Choose a status for unpaid and paid orders (or leave the default values as defined).